jquery/jquery/README.md

 Loads a given page constructing a url with fileName: `"./data/" + fileName + ".html"` The given callback is fired when window.iframeCallback is called by the page.
-The arguments passed to the callback are the same as the arguments passed to window.iframeCallback, whatever that may be
+The arguments passed to the callback are the same as the arguments passed to window.iframeCallback, whatever that may be.

 ```js
 testIframeWithCallback( testName, fileName, callback );